mozilla-services/queuey/README.rst

 - Millions of queues may be created
 - Message delivery characteristics need to be tweakable based on the specific cost-benefit for a Queuey deployment
+- RESTful HTTP API for easy access by a variety of clients, including AJAX
+- Authentication system to support multiple 'Application' access to Queuey with optional Browser-ID client authentication

+Queuey can be configured with varying message guarantees, such as:

+- Deliver once, and exactly once
+- Deliver at least once (and under rare conditions, maybe more)
+- Deliver usually at least once

+Changing the storage back-end and deployment strategies directly affects the message guarantee's.

 Requirements
 ============